 In previous lessons, we were able to explain physical and chemical processes using only algebra and differential and integral calculus.
 Thermodynamics, moist processes, cloud physics, atmospheric composition, and atmospheric radiation and its applications can all be quantified (at this level of detail) with fairly simple mathematics.
-However, to understand and quantify the dynamics of the atmosphere requires more math skill.
+However, more math skill is required to understand and quantify the dynamics of the atmosphere.

 This lesson introduces you to the math and mathematical concepts that will be required to understand and quantify atmospheric kinematics, which is the description of atmospheric motion; and atmospheric dynamics, which is an accounting of the forces causing the atmospheric motions that lead to weather.
-Weather is really just the motion of air in the horizontal and the vertical and the consequences of that motion.
-The motion is caused by wind and wind has both direction and speed, which are best described by vectors.
+Weather is really just the wind (the motion of air in the horizontal and the vertical) and the consequences of the wind.
+Wind, which has both direction and speed, is best described using vectors.

 The Earth is a spinning, slightly squashed sphere.
 The atmosphere is a tenuous thin layer on this orb, so from a human’s limited view, the Earth appears to be flat.
 For some applications, a simple Cartesian coordinate system, with three dimensions in the x, y, and z directions, seems like a good way to mathematically describe motion.
 For processes that occur on the larger scale, where the Earth’s curvature is noticeable, we must resort to using coordinates that are natural for a sphere.

-Finally, we will see that movement of air can either be described by fixed observers on the ground (called the Eulerian framework) or by someone riding along with a moving parcel of air (called the Lagrangian framework).
-These two points-of-view are very different, but we will see that they are related to each other by advection, which is just the movement of air with different properties (such as temperature, pressure, relative humidity) from some place upwind of the place where you are.
+Finally, we will see that movement of air can either be described by an observer at a fixed location (called the Eulerian framework) or by someone riding along with a moving parcel of air (called the Lagrangian framework).
+These two points-of-view are very different, but we will see that they are related to each other by advection, which is just the movement of air with different properties (such as temperature, pressure, and humidity) from a place upwind.

 With this math and these concepts you will be ready to take on atmospheric kinematics and dynamics.